pivotal/docs-tap/install.md

 The parameters that are required for the installation need to be defined in a YAML file.

-The required parameters for the individual packages can be identified by the values schema that are defined in the package and the same can be gathered by running a command.
+The required parameters for the individual packages can be identified by the values schema that are defined in the package.
+You can get these parameters by running a command as described in the procedure below.

 To install any package from the TAP package repository: